thosakwe/engineering/blog/2023-01-26-hs-bindgen-introduction.md

 >
 > **To go further:** `cbindgen` has a major limitation in that it does not understand Rust's module system or namespacing.
 As mentioned in its [documentation](https://github.com/eqrion/cbindgen/blob/master/docs.md#writing-your-c-api), this means that if `cbindgen` sees that it needs the definition for `MyType` and there exists two things in your project with the type name `MyType`, it won't know what to do.
 Rather, using the framework implemented here for `hs-bindgen` would allow us to provide a better `c-bindgen` implementation.

-`ReprRust` and `ReprC` traits respectively ensure that the arguments and return value of exposed function respect a set of given safety rules.
+`FromReprRust` and `FromReprC` traits respectively ensure that the arguments and return value of exposed function respect a set of given safety rules.
 As a recall, Rust's traits are similar to Haskell's typeclasses: it’s a way to define a contract for a type, specifying a set of methods that the type must implement.
 This allows for generic programming, where a function or data structure can operate on any type that implements the given set of traits.

 Wrapping user types by these traits have several benefits:

-* Unsupported types are nicely reported as _“the trait `ReprRust<T>` is not implemented for `U`”_ error (that suggest other types that the trait implement to the user);
+* Unsupported types are nicely reported as _“the trait `FromReprRust<T>` is not implemented for `U`”_ error (that suggest other types that the trait implement to the user);

 * The user can extensively always implement these traits for arbitrary types ;